nabilhasan01/mic-mute-control/README.md

    - Enable "Start with Windows" to add the app to Windows startup (PyQt6 version properly handles paths with spaces).
 8. **Exit**:
    - Right-click tray icon, select "Exit".
+9. **Single-Instance Behavior** (PyQt6 only):
+   - If another instance of `MicCTRL.exe` is running, the new instance will terminate it to ensure only one instance runs, preventing hotkey or system tray conflicts.

 ## Building the Executable
 To create a standalone `.exe` with bundled default sound files (`_mute.wav`, `_unmute.wav`), `config.json`, and administrator privileges: